12 Highest Paying Public Health Jobs in 2023

 What Does a Health and Safety Engineer Do?

 Health and safety engineers play a critical role in making places where we live and work safe.
 The scope of their work is very extensive.
-On one day, they might be inspecting public buildings for potential fire and evacuation hazards.
-The next day they could be reviewing chemical transportation programs and recommending improvements.
+One day, they might inspect public buildings for potential fire and evacuation hazards.
+The next day, they could be reviewing chemical transportation programs and recommending improvements.

 Where Does a Health and Safety Engineer Work?